friendica/docker/README-MAINTENANCE.md

 The `update.sh` script automatically deletes all non-`.`-directories (= version directories) at first.

-Never ever change a file/folder inside a directory without a `.` a t the beginning (`2018.05-rc`, ...).
+Never ever change a file/folder inside a directory without a `.` at the beginning (`2018.05-rc`, ...).
 This folder will get updated automatically based on the templates you want to change.
 All changes in such folders will get overwritten during an update.

 # How to update

 This section describes how to update the official Friendica docker images.
-The official docker image is available at https://hub.docker.com/_/friendica.
+The official Docker image is available at https://hub.docker.com/_/friendica.

 ## How to update the Docker Image